OWASP/samm/Website/content/contributing.md

 ## Interested in contributing to SAMM?

 Here's how you can do it!
-Link icons {{< icon "fas fa-link">}} indicate links to pages on our website where you can find the information.
+### indicate links to pages on our website where you can find the information.

 {{< responsive-image-medium "/img/pages/undraw_a_day_off_w9ex.png" "contribute">}}